kg583/Kilogram/README.md

 ### Bug Fixes

+* `death.fell.accident.water` is now translated for the US English language
+* Oxford commas are now used for the US English language translations
 * The advancement "Feels Like Home" is now properly capitalized
-* Oxford commas are now used for the US English language translations

 ### Advancements